project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

     |Keycloak<sup>1</sup> | Staging&Prod - 1|CPU: 1core & RAM: 4GB|Any |
     |log-es<sup>1</sup> |  Staging&Prod - 1|CPU: 1core & RAM: 3.5GB|1 |

-* Run all services on the same server with the common superscript in the Server Name (e.g. servername<sup>2</sup>), when you install Sunbird on 2 servers.
+* When you install Sunbird on 2 servers, all the services with the common superscript (e.g. servername<sup>2</sup>) in the Server Name are run on the same server.
 The App server runs services with superscript <sup>1</sup> and the DB server runs services with superscript <sup>2</sup>.

-**Note:** If you setup more than one swarm agent node, you need to configure a load balancer to spray the incoming requests to all the agent nodes.
+**Note:** If you setup more than one swarm agent node, you will need to configure a load balancer to spray the incoming requests to all the agent nodes.
 All agent nodes in a swarm route the request to the right service.

 ## Installation Procedure